AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 * Any custom derived fields associated with the connection will be deleted

 * You can no longer perform in-depth analysis of Journey Optimizer data within Customer Journey Analytics

+  The **[!UICONTROL Analyze in CJA]** button in Journey Optimizer will be disabled

 >[!IMPORTANT]
 >